Bitshala/BitcoinCore-PR-Review-Club/README.md

 This is a PR review club organized by [Bitshala](https://www.bitshala.org/), with inspiration from [Bitcoin Core Reviews](https://bitcoincore.reviews/).

 This club is organized every Thursday at IST 20:00 (UTC 14:30) and is open to all.
 Joining link for the jitsi room is shared in the  #announcements channel of [Bitshala Discord](https://discord.gg/atjEPVTdsQ). (the "location" in the Event Card).
+For event reminders, subscribe to our [Google Calendar](https://calendar.google.com/calendar/render?cid=1e2c7851addc2867f080e0baf593ed3a758d4af7fbf2118a509b916aaa1a31a1@group.calendar.google.com) or add this [ICS file](https://calendar.google.com/calendar/ical/1e2c7851addc2867f080e0baf593ed3a758d4af7fbf2118a509b916aaa1a31a1%40group.calendar.google.com/public/basic.ics) to whichever calendar application you're using.

 PR review is the easiest way to get into the weeds of Bitcoin Core Development.
 While the IRC review club is the go-to place for existing Core devs, it can be intimidating for newcomers.
 For such reason, this club is organized to facilitate adhoc and loosely following discussions over a live call for an hour.